 Being a little bit imaginative with what you find will help you create your own unique style.
-Cutting, sewing, combining and layering are just a few ways to turn a basic item into something special. *possible foreshadow to my latest business venture?!
-Stay tuned!
+Cutting, sewing, combining and layering are just a few ways to turn a basic item into something special.

 When clothes shopping in general, thrifting or not, it’s easy to fall into the trap of fast fashion.
 Buying something because it’s the hottest trend of the moment is so easy.